The Many-Worlds Interpretation and the Born Rule

 4. The number of points and the number of paths connecting them

-The first three are geometric or mechanical analogies, but I find the fourth — points and paths — most promising.
-For example, three points yield nine distinct paths among them.
-If the number of points is N, the total paths are N2, so a “square law” appears naturally.
+The first three are geometric or mechanical analogies, but I find the fourth — points and paths — the most promising.
+For example, three points can be connected by nine directed paths.
+If the number of points is N, the number of such paths is N2, so a square law appears naturally.

 Three Points and Nine Paths

-I hope this article encourages further thought on the problem of probability within the many‑worlds interpretation.
+I hope this article encourages further thought about the problem of probability in the many-worlds interpretation.

 Related Articles: